-Parents often leave their children in the temporary care of a teacher, daycare, summer camp or sports coach.
-By doing this, they are temporarily delegating their authority as parents.
+It is common for parents to leave their children in the temporary care of a teacher, daycare, summer camp or sports coach.
+By doing this, they temporarily delegate their parental authority.
 The teacher, childcare worker or monitor gains some control over the child, but also takes on responsibilities.

 In this article, Éducaloi explains when a person with temporary custody, supervision or education of a child under 18 can be held responsible if something goes wrong.